ejovo13/complex_plotter/README.md

 ![](./media/1_z.png)

-The comp.plotter has two static functions to build intuiton for how "fundamental" (according to me, anyways) appear in the complex world.
+The comp.plotter has two static functions to build intuiton for how "fundamental" (according to me, anyways) functions appear in the complex world.

 ```MATLAB